Wood Elf

 Shapeshift (2 Points)

-As a maneuver, you assume the form of any beast you have previously encountered, with a size no greater than your own.
+As a maneuver, you spend a Recovery without regaining Stamina and assume the form of any beast you have previously encountered, with a size no greater than your own.
 While transformed, you gain that creature's speed and a natural strike (3 + Might damage, Melee 1).
 You can't use equipment or class abilities while transformed.
 You can return to your true form as a maneuver.

 Swift (1 Point)